Standard Shipping Container Dimensions Chart

 ISO Shipping Container Dimensions

-The International Organization for Standardization (ISO) regulates standard shipping container dimensions around the world.
+The International Organization for Standardization (ISO) has established standard shipping container dimensions for use worldwide.
 This ensures that all shipping containers, no matter where they come from, can be safely and securely stacked on top of one another during transit and storage.
 Whether you choose a new or high-quality used shipping container from Interport, you can be sure that our shipping containers adhere to ISO requirements.

 What’s a Typical Size for a Shipping Container?